filecoin-project/lotus-docs/content/en/lotus/manage/manage-fil/index.md

 ## About Wallet Addresses

 When using a wallet, an account is identified by its [address](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#addresses).
-A Filecoin address always starts with the letter `f` and a digit that indicates what type of address it is.
+A Filecoin address always starts with the letter `f` (`t` for testnets) and a digit that indicates what type of address it is.

 Filecoin accounts have two kinds of address, longer **public key** addresses, and shorter **ID** addresses.
 Both addresses refer to the same account and can be used to send and receive FIL using a wallet.